experience on our website. If you continue, we'll assume that you are happy to receive

 Fly-tipping is also dangerous – especially if you go onto the railway tracks.
 It’s a criminal offence too, and carries a fine of up to £1,000.

-If for example a shopping trolley was left on the tracks, we’d make this a priority and remove it immediately.
+We’ll always act quickly to remove litter which could affect your safety.
+For example, if a shopping trolley was left on the tracks we’d make this a priority and remove it immediately.

 While we can’t guarantee a completely clean railway, we try to prevent litter and fly-tipping as much as we can by:

-To report litter or flytipping at one of our stations please get in touch with us.
+To report litter at one of our stations please get in touch with us.

-The remaining 2,500 stations are managed by train operating companies.
+All other railway stations are managed by train companies.
 To report litter or flytipping, please contact the station's ticket office.
+Contact details are availabe at National Rail.